JuliaDynamics/LightSumTypes.jl/README.md

 As you can see the version using the `@dispatch` macro is much less verbose and more intuitive.
 In some more advanced cases the verbosity of the first approach could be even stronger.

-Since the macro essentially reconstruct the branching version described above, to ensure that everything works correctly when using it, do not define functions operating on the main type of a mixed struct without using the `@dispatch` macro.
+Since the macro essentially reconstruct the branching version described above, to ensure that everything will work correctly when using it, do not define functions operating on the main type of a mixed struct without using the `@dispatch` macro.

 Consult the [API page](https://juliadynamics.github.io/MixedStructTypes.jl/stable/) for more information on the available functionalities.

 ## Benchmark against a `Union` of types